wmhilton-stoplight/platform-docs/c.troubleshooting.md

 You can find more information on the default order of the project sidebar (as well as how to customize it) [here](https://meta.stoplight.io/docs/platform/4.-documentation/d.table-of-contents.md).

-## How do I export a file from Stoplight?

-If you need to retrieve a file published in Stoplight, see [Export Files](7.-projects/export-api-file.md).

-### What are the differences between Original, Bundled, Dereferenced.
+## What are the differences between Original, Bundled, Dereferenced.
 1. Original - is the raw file keeping the $refs
 2. Bundled - resolves remote $refs once, re-referencing the same objects in subsequent references (producing a smaller file)
 3. Dereferenced - resolves all $refs, inserting each resolved reference inline